AndyGaSa/AndyGaSa/README.md

 # Hey! 👋
 I'm Andy, a 23 years old software developer from Spain specialized in the MERN tech stack with experience in planning, managing & developing projects from scratch.
 I focus on clean code practices and delivering the maximum value.
-Also, (although it may not be relevant) I am very passionate about IA and design.

 ## Skills ✅